Donn Beach

 Donn Beach (born Ernest Raymond Gantt; February 22, 1907 – June 7, 1989) was an American adventurer, businessman, and World War II veteran who was the "founding father" of tiki culture.
-He is known for opening the first prototypical tiki bar, Don the Beachcomber, during the 1930s in Hollywood, California, which was expanded to a chain of dozens of restaurants throughout the United States.
+He is known for opening the first prototypical tiki bar, Don’s Beachcomber, during the 1930s in Hollywood, California, which was expanded to a chain of dozens of restaurants throughout the United States.
 He later built the International Market Place and additional establishments in what was then the Territory of Hawaii.
 He married three times.

 Early life

 Gantt was born in 1907, with some sources indicating he was born in New Orleans and growing up in Limestone County, Texas and others indicating that he was born in Texas.
 A U.S. Census document from 1910 has him living in Limestone County, Texas at the age of 3.
 The same 1910 census document lists him as being born in Texas, and his mother, Molly Gant, as having a father who was born in Louisiana.
 In a 1987 interview for The Watumull Foundation Oral History Project, Beach claims that he spent his early school days in Mandeville, Louisiana, as well as the Colony of Jamaica and Texas.

 By his own account from an interview, he started first working with his mother running boarding houses when he was sixteen.
 Four years later he claims to have left home and traveled around the world.
-Upon returning, he left Texas again in 1929, traveling as a supercargo employee for the captain of a yacht heading to Sydney, Australia by way of Hawaii.
+Upon returning, he left Texas again in 1929, traveling as a supercargo employee for the captain of a yacht heading to Sydney, Australia, by way of Hawaii.
 He then spent at least an additional year island hopping on freighters throughout the South Pacific.

 The interview was given only three years before his death, and many dates are difficult to align.
-Because he had a reputation as a fabulist "spinner of tall tales", some claim that him actually living in the South Pacific is "almost certainly not true".
+Because he had a reputation as a fabulist "spinner of tall tales", some claim that his accounts of living in the South Pacific are "almost certainly not true".
 Others, such as Edward Brownlee and Arnold Bitner, corroborate parts of his accounts.